EdwardoEkka/Topic-Modelling-LDA/README.md

 ## Step 6: Customize Analysis Parameters (Optional)

-If you want to customize the analysis further, you can modify the following parameters in the script:
+To further customize the analysis, you can modify the following parameters in the script:

-- **Number of Topics**: Adjust the `num_topics` variable to change the number of topics identified by the LDA model.
+- **Number of Topics**: Adjust the `num_topics` variable to alter the number of topics identified by the LDA model.

 ```python
 num_topics = 5